PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/customize-templates.md

 ## The Columns Contents and Headers

 Most of the time, you want to customize the rendering of the columns.
 While we can re-order add or delete columns using hooks, the Twig layer allows you to alter the rendering of a column at Shop, Grid or even Column level.

 It's not a surprise that you will retrieve a template named after the available Column Types provided by the Core of PrestaShop!
 The Twig layer relies on the information sent by the Grid presenter to select the right Twig template to be rendered and to push the right information.

-This is the content of this folder (in 1.7.6.x branch):
+This is the content of this folder:

 ```
 Columns